Located at Johnson County Executive Airport (KOJC)

 If you are looking for a way to make flying more affordable, the Flying Club of Kansas City might be the place for you.
 As a member of a flying club you will be an owner, not a renter.
 Because of the shared-ownership nature of the Club, you are not paying someones profits in the airplane rental rates.
 As a result, your flying dollar goes much further than renting at local flight schools or FBOs.
 Also, club members determine how the airplanes are operated, cared for, and upgraded.
 And finally, our member-to-airplane ratio ensures excellent airplane availability.

-Our Cessna 172 is available for training, travel, or just a $100 hamburger;
+Our Cessna 172 and our Piper Archer are available for training, travel, or just a $100 hamburger;

 Our Grumman AG5B Tiger offers new and experienced pilots a fast and economical cross country platform;